plengqui/plengqui.github.io/README.md

 conn.close()
 ```
 Using the archive id from the index database, you can download the archive from the NAS_0012345ABCDE_1 vault.
-As a final step, you probably want to rename the downloaded file from 'f6-qTd5rn-MORE-GOBBLYGOOK-OKb3RC_zZG7PxpjPtkfBFzNpw' to its original filename.
+As a final step, you probably want to rename the downloaded file from the nonsensical 128-character id to its original filename.
 Now you can verify that it is identical to the original backed up file on your NAS.